Abdlatif-nabgha/CS50-Projects/README.md

 - **Labs**: Smaller tasks and exercises to build up programming skills.
 - **Final Project**: My capstone project combining all the skills I learned during the course.

+## Why CS50?

+CS50, offered by Harvard University, is one of the best courses for learning computer science fundamentals.